 Autism Spectrum Disorder (or ASD) is a neurodevelopmental condition.
 Autism is not a disease.
 People are born autistic.
 It is a lifelong condition and there is no cure, but the way it affects people may change over time as a person grows and matures.
-Every autistic person is different.
+Every autistic person is different, with their own strengths and challenges.